Brevard County, Florida: Government districts

-Prior to the creation of districts in 1967, state representatives were elected by county.
-This geographic representation resulted in a longstanding domination of the state legislature by rural interests, as it did not recognize changing patterns of settlement and business in the state.

 Justice system

-Courts

 The county has centralized most county and circuit courts in Viera which try a variety of cases including felonies, misdemeanors, traffic, and domestic.
 The courthouse in Titusville provides the venue for circuit and county cases arising in the north part of the county while the courthouse in Melbourne is the venue for county cases arising in the southern portion of the county.
 An elected State Attorney prosecutes criminal cases for the State of Florida.
 Indigent defendants can be represented by the office of the elected Public Defender.
 The 18th Circuit Court includes Seminole County as well as Brevard and includes not only the court itself but the State Attorney and the Public Defender.
 In 2008, the public defender had a staff of 45 lawyers in Brevard who handled about 24,000 cases annually.